Chapter 6: Introduction to Class Templates in C++

 }

 The definition starts with the keyword template and then the type parameter list declaration using the keyword typename within the angle brackets.
-The we specify the return type of the member function which is void in this case.
+Then we specify the return type of the member function, which is void in this case.
 Then class type MyStore<T> followed by the scope resolution operator (::) precedes the member function name add_element().
-The add_element() has a function parameter elem which is of type T. The function parameter elem represents a new element to be added to the store.
-If there is enough space in the store already, then the new element is added to the store, and the curr_len is incremented by one.
-If there is no more space left, then an error message is printed on the console saying the maximum size of the store has reached.
+The add_element() has a function parameter elem of type T, representing a new element to be added to the store.

 The last member function average() is defined as follows: